 Prerequisite Programme (PRP):

 Preventive practices and conditions needed prior to and during the implementation of HACCP and which are essential for food safety.
 The PRPs needed depend on the segment of the food chain in which the sector operates and the type of sector.
 Examples of equivalent terms are Good Agriculture practice (GAP), Good Veterinarian Practice (GVP), Good Manufacturing Practice (GMP), Good Hygiene Practice (GHP), Good Production Practice (GPP), Good Distribution Practice (GDP) and Good Trading Practice (GTP).
 Sometimes, procedures to ensure traceability of food and recall in case of non-compliance are considered part of the PRPs.
 In Codex Alimentarius standards PRPs are referred to as ‘Codes of Good Practice’.
 See also “Operational Pre-requisite Programmes” (OPRPs).

 Placing on the market:

-means the production, rearing or growing of primary products such as fruit, vegetables, fish and eggs including harvesting, milking and farmed animal production prior to slaughter.
+The production, rearing or growing of primary products such as fruit, vegetables, fish and eggs, including harvesting, milking and farmed animal production prior to slaughter.
 It also includes hunting and fishing and the harvesting of wild products.